ponylang/ponylang-website/content/blog/last-week-in-pony-012223.md

 ### Exceptions lack examples

-Exceptions in Pony can be a tripping point and having concrete examples for why Pony has `error` rather than "exceptions" as many might know them.
-There is some existing content on the website about when to use `error` versus error types ([here](https://www.ponylang.io/reference/pony-performance-cheatsheet/#avoid-error)) so someone taking this issue is not starting from nothing.
-Unlike the website content, the Tutorial content should not weigh the performance trade-offs, but rather emphasize why Pony has the `error` that is does within the context of learning the language as a whole.
+Exceptions in Pony can be a tripping point and having concrete examples for why Pony has `error` rather than "exceptions" as many might know them without the Tutorial would be a great addition.
+Despite there being existing content on the website about [when to use `error` versus error types](https://www.ponylang.io/reference/pony-performance-cheatsheet/#avoid-error), the Tutorial content should not weigh the performance trade-offs, but rather emphasize why Pony has the `error` that is does within the context of learning the language as a whole.

 [pony-tutorial #292](https://github.com/ponylang/pony-tutorial/issues/292)